 After giving it a throughout workout for our comprehensive review, we've been back living with the Android and iOS-friendly wearable to see if it's still a solid all-rounder.

 Whether you're thinking of picking one up or you already own it and want to know what it else it can do, here's our pick of handy Gear Fit2 tips and tricks to help you become the master of your Samsung wearable.

 Connect Spotify to Gear Fit2

-First, make sure Spotify is downloaded on your phone.
+To do it, make sure Spotify is downloaded on your phone.
 Then, while still on your phone, head to the Samsung Gear app and tap 'Essentials' where you'll find a list of apps.
 Pick Spotify and download it for the Fit2.

 Transfer music to the Gear Fit2